fulldotdev/starter/README.md

 # Fulldev Starter Template

-This is a template made by fulldev to create new projects internally using the Fulldev-UI library.
+This is a template made by fulldev to create new projects using the fulldev-ui library and markdown.

 ## Development